 I made up the word bilocalalia (why not?) to describe talking about living in two spaces and exploring new and unexpected horizons.
 I’m hoping to begin a dialogue about changes and what they teach us.

 My three categories of posts are poetry, personal essays, and short fiction.
 I have two goals for the short fiction category.
 One is to provide a resource for advanced English-language learners.
 Each story contains some idioms or expressions with links to explanations.
 My other short fiction is inspired by the Wharton Films project, which is restoring a set of documentary home movies from the late 1920s.
 The characters and stories I create are intended to reflect the Great Depression in rural Virginia.
 My major themes in all my work are transition and finding purpose.

-In spring 2020, when I return with my husband to our home outside of Kilmarnock, I plan to begin some mini-retreats for women in transition looking for creative outlets.
+In spring 2020, when I returned with my husband to our home outside of Kilmarnock, I began creating some mini-retreats for women in transition looking for creative outlets.
 Empty-nesters, retirees, new residents and soul-searchers will all find a welcome at A-Ibañez Retreat Center for the Arts.